amandasaurus/osm-lump-ways/README.md

 If a relation has a tag, and a way has a tag (e.g. `name`) the tag value from the relation will be used not the way.

+If a way is a member of more than one relation, then the last seen relation will be used (which for normal, sorted, OSM files is the highest numbered relation).
+Only one level of way-in-relation membership is included.
+Relations as members in other relations are ignored.

 # Output